ekknod/pcileech-wifi/README.md

 ```

 # Known issues, to-do
-AMD systems are not supported for unresolved reason. when i started this project
+AMD / Intel z690 systems are not supported for unresolved reason.
-i found out AMD systems can access only certain addresses (0x00, 0x80, 0x180) from BAR.

 # Usage
 Research only. this firmware was created to look up current stage of anti-cheats FPGA protection and